atiqbitstream/secNotify-BEnd/README.md

 ## Feedback

-If you have any feedback, please reach out to me at https://www.linkedin.com/in/atiq-ur-rehman-1314712aa/
+If you have any feedback, please reach out to me at

-# Hi, I'm Atiq Ur Rehman! 👋
+# Hi, I'm Atiq Khan! 👋

 ## 🔗 Links